berend21/ImageviewerAI/README.md

 This runs locally on your machine (GPU recommended).
 Once complete, photos get an AI badge and become searchable by content.

-Phase	Model	What it does
-- 1	RAM++	Generates keyword tags (e.g. electrical wiring, engine, outdoor)
-- 2	SigLIP	Creates image embeddings for semantic search + zero-shot category scores
-- 3	BLIP	Generates short and detailed natural language captions
-- 4	EasyOCR	Extracts any text visible in the image
-All models are downloaded automatically on first run.

 Clicking on imges opens modal with all information and coordinates are clickable to google maps location.
 <img width="1919" height="915" alt="Screenshot 2026-08-12 141808" src="https://github.com/user-attachments/assets/32ac1301-3f51-4456-abde-3fda20e0ccfa" />